From 1891 until 1978 Highgate Hill shared a railway station at Gloucester Street with Woolloongabba, but now it’s just a memory.

 The new line included stations at Park Road, Gloucester Street and Melbourne Street and was opened on the 21st December, 1891.

-Soon it became apparent that the Gloucester Street station was awkwardly placed and in 1891, moves were afoot to move it to Vulture Street.
+Soon it became apparent that the Gloucester Street station was awkwardly placed and in 1891 even before the opening of the line, moves were afoot to move it to Vulture Street.

 Burke’s Hotel where this protest meeting was held was later known as the Red Brick Hotel.
 According to some sources, this was due to the bookies who used to work from there dealing largely in red ten pound notes, known as bricks.